Course Overview

 If your goal is to work alongside and guide people as they build up their confidence and capability, this course is for you.
 It’s especially ideal if you’re aiming to work in a care role, or as a community support worker in the mental health or disability sectors, or as a volunteer.

-If you’re keen to take your study further, you may be eligible to continue into the second year of our Bachelor of Social Work.
+If you’re keen to take your study further, you may be eligible to continue into the Bachelor of Social Work.

 Upon successfully completing the requirements you'll receive the award of: